mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="And in those days shall the mountains leap like rams, And the hills also shall skip like lambs satisfied with milk ..." verse="Enoch 51:4"
+text="And in those days **shall the mountains leap like rams, And the hills also shall skip like lambs** satisfied with milk ..." verse="Enoch 51:4"
 %}

 {% include verse.html
-text="The mountains skipped like rams, the little hills like lambs.
-What was it, you sea, that you fled?
+text="**The mountains skipped like rams, the little hills like lambs.** What was it, you sea, that you fled?
 You Jordan, that you turned back?
 You mountains, that you skipped like rams?
 You little hills, like lambs?" verse="Psalm 114:4-6"
 %}
 </div>